MRK-Rameez/MRK-Rameez/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JAVA script and this is just the beginning for me and I found that the javascript is one of the best and interesting programming language.
 -
+I have create a tic tac toe game as a practice project

 <!---
 MRK-Rameez/MRK-Rameez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.